zb2405/github-selfhosted-runner/README.md

 This script provisions a **self-hosted GitHub Actions runner** inside a **Proxmox LXC container**, using **Ubuntu 25.04** and **Docker**.

-It is intended for **test, staging, or prod-like environments** where you want a runner that closely mirrors real infrastructure while still being lightweight.
+It is intended for **test or staging** where you want a runner that closely mirrors real infrastructure while still being lightweight.

 ---